-- Other payables are initially recognised at fair value and subsequently carried at amortised cost using the effective interest method.
+- Other payables and other short-term monetary liabilities, which are initially recognised at fair value and subsequently carried at amortised cost using the effective interest method.

 Derecognition of financial liabilities

 The Fund derecognises financial liabilities when, and only when, the Fund's obligations are discharged, cancelled or they expire.